miromannino/Contributions-Importer-For-Github/README.md

     importer.set_start_from_last(false)

-The importer will fetch last commited date from mock_repo and will ignore all commits before this date.
-If `ignore_before_date` is set all commits before the most recent date between last commit and `ignore_before_date` will be ignored.
+The importer will fetch the last committed date from mock_repo and will ignore all commits before this date.
+If `ignore_before_date` is set all commits before the most recent date between the last commit and `ignore_before_date` will be ignored.
 Useful to do incremental imports.

 ### Set Author

     importer.set_author(email)

-Author to analyse.
+Author to analyze.
 If not set, commits from any author will be imported.
-Author is given as email.
+The author is given as email.
 This could also be an array in case the author uses different emails.

 ### Keep commit messages

     importer.set_keep_commit_messages(value)

-The importer will mantain the original commit message instead of the mocked one.
-By default the flag is setted to False
+The importer will maintain the original commit message instead of the mocked one.
+By default, the flag is set to False

 ## Contributing

-#### Code style
+### Code style
-Regarding code style like indentation and whitespace, **follow the conventions you see used in the source already.**
+Regarding code styles like indentation and whitespace, **follow the conventions you see used in the source already.**

 ### Submitting pull requests